SevlaMare/rails_form/README.md

 To edit this user, go to:
 <br> http://localhost:3000/users/1/edit

-Where 1 is the id, on the order you create the users
+Where 1 is the id, with same order as you create the users

 ### Contributing